ibm-cloud-docs/assistant/getting-started.md

 ## Step 5: Add intents from a content catalog
 {: #add-catalog}

 Add training data that was built by IBM to your workspace by adding intents from a content catalog.
-In particular, you will give your assistant access to the `Business Information` content catalog so your dialog can address user requests for company contact information.
+In particular, you will give your assistant access to the `eCommerce` content catalog so your dialog can address user requests to complete common online transactions.

 1. In the {{site.data.keyword.conversationshort}} tool, click the **Content Catalog** tab.
-1. Find **Business Information** in the list, and then click **Add to skill**.
+1. Find **eCommerce** in the list, and then click **Add to skill**.
 1. Open the **Intents** tab to review the intents and associated example utterances that were added to your training data.
-You can recognize them because each intent name begins with the prefix `#Business_Information_`.
-You will add the `#Business_Information_Contact_Us` intent to your dialog in a later step.
+You can recognize them because each intent name begins with the prefix `#eCommerce_`.
+You will add the `#eCommerce_Cancel_Product_Order` intent to your dialog in a later step.

 You have successfully supplemented your training data with prebuilt content provided by IBM.